Danone CEO Faber to also become chairman, replacing Riboud

-PARIS, Oct 18 (Reuters) - French food group Danone said chief executive Emmanuel Faber would also take on the role of chairman, replacing Franck Riboud who is stepping down from that position.
+PARIS (Reuters) - French food group Danone (DANO.PA) said chief executive Emmanuel Faber would also take on the role of chairman, replacing Franck Riboud who is stepping down from that position.

 Antoine Riboud founded Danone in 1972, and his son Franck succeeded his late father at the helm of Danone in 1996.